-There are so many options in the world of adult orthodontics it is hard to know which orthodontic system will be the best for you.
-The pick is usually between some sort of traditional fixed braces versus Invisalign, or other clear aligners.
-The choice is important, but do you know the difference between Invisalign and fixed braces?
+There are many options for orthodontics that will be the best for you.
+The pick is usually between fixed-line braces versus Invisalign®, or other clear aligners.
+The choice is important, but do you know the difference between Invisalign® and fixed braces?
 Let us explain it, so you can choose the best orthodontic solution for your problems!

 Everybody knows about traditional braces, which consist of brackets adhered to the teeth that are guided by an archwire.
 But did you know that adult orthodontics has brought us completely transparent and tooth coloured fixed aesthetic braces?
 This means they are almost invisible when you smile, and you can get lingual braces as well, which are on the backside of your teeth, making them truly invisible!